thrishikav9-del/mathforge-ai/README.md

 6. Complexity analysis (time & space)
 7. Output generation with confidence score

-The pipeline ensures transparency, traceability, and consistency across all stages.
+This architecture ensures transparency, traceability, and reproducibility across all stages.

 ---